iver56/audiomentations/docs/waveform_transforms/room_simulator.md

 [`max_order`](#max_order){ #max_order }: `int` • range: [1, ∞)
 :   :octicons-milestone-24: Default: `1`.
 Maximum order of reflections for the Image
     Source Model.
-E.g. a value of 1 will only add first order reflections while a value of 12 will add a diffuse reverberation tail.
+E.g. a value of 1 will only add first order reflections while a value of 4-12 will add a diffuse reverberation tail.

     !!! warning
-        Placing this higher than 11-12 will result in a very slow augmentation process when `calculation_mode="rt60"`.
+        Setting this higher than 11-12 can significantly slow down the augmentation process when `calculation_mode="rt60"`.

     !!! tip
         When using `calculation_mode="rt60"`, keep it around `3-4`.